Uninett/Argus/docs/user-manual.rst

 1. `Open user menu`_.

-2. Click on the *Date format* drop-down under the *User preferences*.
+2. Click on the *Date format* drop-down in the *User preferences* section.

 3. Select the preferred date format from the drop-down menu.
    The date format will be applied to all dates in Argus.